-- To enable students to develop a sound knowledge and understanding of the academic discipline of politics - To enable students to understand and apply key concepts, approaches and critiques within the field of Politics and to appreciate its contested nature - To enable students to develop knowledge of historical and contemporary politics and to encourage critical thinking about a range of political phenomena (including events, issues, change, values, ideas and institutions) in a global context - To equip students with the necessary transferable skills for lifelong learning and graduate employment in the context of changing labour markets. - To provide students with the skills and the knowledge required to maximise career and postgraduate study opportunities - To provide an opportunity for students to gain experience and skills relevant to employment or further study within the Politics and International Relations subject area by choosing relevant work placement and/or study abroad options.
+- To enable students to develop a sound knowledge and understanding of international relations and Politics - To enable students to understand and apply key concepts, approaches and critiques within the field of International Relations and Politics and to develop an appreciation for its contested nature - To enable students to develop knowledge of historical and contemporary international relations and politics and to encourage critical thinking about a range of (international) political phenomena (including events, issues, change, values, ideas and institutions) in a global context - To equip students with the necessary transferable skills for lifelong learning and graduate employment in the context of changing labour markets. - To provide a framework for students to follow a flexible, coherent programme of study, allowing them to develop specialist interests and knowledge in their main subject and in a minor subject via a Pathway. - To provide students with the skills and the knowledge required to maximise career and postgraduate study opportunities - To provide an opportunity for students to gain experience and skills relevant to employment or further study within the Politics and International Relations subject area by choosing relevant work placement and/or study abroad options.